Alligator Gar-Common Names

 These gars are large and carnivorous, but most of their time is spent being passive and solitary.
 Alligator gar are not aggressive towards humans.

 Alligator gar are slow matures; they are about ten years old before they start to spawn.
 Spawning time is April to June when the water temperatures are over 70 degrees Fahrenheit.
 Shallow, heavily vegetated areas are ideal locations for all gar spawns.
 During this time, gars typically congregate in large quantities.
 The females often spawn with several males at once.
 It takes only a couple of days for the eggs to hatch.

 Alligator Gar Fishing

 What to Use to Catch Alligator Gar

 It’s possible to catch alligator gar on pretty much any setup.
 Alligator gars have been caught using live bait, cut bait, artificial lures, and fly.

 Bait commonly used for alligator gar are carp, gizzard shad, smallmouth buffalo, and mullet.
 To decide which bait to use, it’s best to choose the one most common in the area you are fishing.
 For rivers and lakes, gizzard shad and carp are usually best.

-One popular setup is common carp as bait on a 5/0 or bigger hook, with an opening wide enough to enclose the bottom jaw.
-A strong braided line to a steel leader is used to fasten the hook.
-The Gar typically pick up a bait that’s located near the bottom of the water and travel a reasonable distance before stopping to ingest it.
+One popular setup is common Grass carp fish as bait on a 5/0 or bigger hook, with an opening wide enough to enclose the bottom jaw.
+A braided solid line to a steel leader is used to fasten the hook.
+The Gar typically picks up bait near the bottom of the water and travels a reasonable distance before stopping to ingest it.
 A powerful hookset is crucial to penetrate the gar’s mouth after it takes the bait.